Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 ### Language Specification

-the TC39 committee gathers to add or change features of the language.
+The TC39 committee gathers to add or change features of the language.
-The process of transform a propose to a new feature is made in five stages (input the propose, describe it and show potential challenges, describe the syntax, refinement and feedback, inclusion in the ECMAScript)
+The process of transform a propose to a new feature is made in five stages (input the propose, describe it and show potential challenges, describe the syntax, refinement and feedback, inclusion in the ECMAScript).

 ### The Language Implementation

-All the environments that implement JavaScript (browsers, servers) should follow the ECMAScript and in most cases it happens but sometimes could happen that the engines that implements the ECMAScript doesn’t match with was defined.
+All the environments that implement JavaScript (browsers, servers) should follow the ECMAScript and in most cases it happens, but sometimes could happen that the engines that implements the ECMAScript doesn’t match with was defined.
 Also the engines add some features that are not defined in the specification i.e: the Console.log(), alert(), the REPL, etc…

+### Multi-Paradigm

+A paradigm is the approach of structuring the code, Javascript is multi-paradigm, it lets you code in a procedural, Object Oriented or Functional way.

+### Backward & Forward Combability

+Once a feature is accepted as standard it won’t be changed or removed, that way no matters how old is the code it will work.
+It also implies that every feature added should be carefully reviewed as it would be permanently.
+There are exceptions, but any change is evaluated to measure the impact of that change.

+The forward compatibility means that new features added won’t break the code, Javascript is not forwards-compatible, because if code ignores the new features and it still runs it could fail or give undesirable results.

+### Fixing compatibility Issues

+As Javascript is not forwards compatible, you can use tool that will transpile the code to an older version of the standard that way the developer can still use the new feature without to worry about the compatibility.